ioBroker/ioBroker.knx/README.md

 4) Der Port der LAN Schnittstelle ist i.d.R.
 3671

+## planed features

 ## Changelog
+### 1.0.5 (2018-03-01)
+* fixed empty objects, related to DPT1 (error message [object Object] unkown Inputvalue)
+* fixed path variable
+* fixed bug with GA's containing a "/" in the name (on proj-import)
+* start implementing crosswise propery update on corresponding DPT (on proj-import)

+### 1.0.4 (2018-02-27)
+* schema update for room enumeration coming up with ETS 5.6

+### 1.0.2 (2018-02-27)
+* kleine Fehler beseitigt

+### 1.0.1 (2018-02-26)
+* fixed certifate error

+### 1.0.0 (2018-02-25)
+* substitution of used KNX-stack with own from scratch build stack
+* implemented full scale of DPT according to "System Specifications, Interworking, Datapointtypes" from KNX Association
+* hardening connection handling for tunneling connections
+* upgrade Adapterconfiguration Interface to be ready with Admin3
+* removed "Delay Slider" because of the new knx-stack
+* many other small changes
+* fixed postcomma values to scale-value of DPT
+* implemented "add" mode for knxproject upload (existing Objects stay as they are, only new Objects where added)

+### 0.8.6 (2017-06-17)
+* some small bugfixes
+* insert slider to set a sendDelay for slow KNX/LAN Gateways to prevent connection loss

+### 0.8.5 (2017-06-05)
+* project loader rebuild, dpt13-fix

 ### 0.8.3 (2017-04-24)
 * added act channel update of corresponding state
 * fix bug in state-vis update